preethammadapura/basespace-help-1/_docs/articles/tutorials/share-data-using-getlink.md

 {% step 4, /images/tutorials/share-analysis-getlink-deactivate_698x369.png, SHARE %}
 Copy the URL to share with collaborators.

-**Note:  The link is active until the "Deactivate" option is selected.**
 {% endstep %}

 {% callout note, NOTE %}

+- **The link will be active until the "Deactivate" option is selected.**
-Once a Project is shared, the collaborators for that Project can be viewed under the Project details page as shown in the following picture.
+- Once a Project is shared, the collaborators for that Project can be viewed under the Project details page as shown in the following picture.

 {% endcallout %}

 {% screenshot /images/tutorials/view-project-collaborators_767x279.png %}